No Radial Excitations in Low Energy QCD. II. The Shrinking Radius of Hadrons: Abstract

 Quarks and hadrons are known to be controlled by the strong interactions described by QCD.
-Even though it is well established that quarks are the building blocks of hadrons, the quarks have never been seen in isolation.
+Even though it is well established that quarks are the building blocks of hadrons, the quarks have never been seen in isolation (with the notable exception of the top quark, see below).
 This phenomenon of quarks, which is known as confinement and characterizes the strong interaction at low energies, is not yet well-understood and it is one of the major unsolved problems still facing particle physics.
 While many models and mechanisms for this phenomenon have been proposed, the actual dynamics of quarks at low energies are not yet known.

-In this paper, we rely on results obtained in our extended schematic model for mesons \cite{companionI} to take a step towards a better understanding of the dynamics of the strong interactions.
+In this paper, we rely on results obtained in our investigation of mesons \cite{companionI} to take a step towards a better understanding of the dynamics of the strong interactions, including confinement, asymptotic freedom, and the transition between them.
+In the process, we obtain a new set of relations between the size and energy of hadrons.

+In \cite{companionI}, we developed an extended schematic model for hadrons, employing purely QCD ingredients with no extraneous input and no assumptions about interquark interactions.
+Our model extended the quark model to include certain diquarks as building blocks on equal footing with quarks.
+The appropriate types of diquark building blocks were derived from hadron phenomenology, which led to flavor-antisymmetric diquarks for the meson spectrum, that is, the $\3_f$ of $SU(3)_f$ for the light mesons, the $\6_f$ of $SU(4)_f$ when the heavy charm is included, and so forth.
+For the baryon spectrum, the appropriate diquarks were color-antisymmetric, i.e. the $\3_c$ of $SU(3)_c$.

-We found in \cite{companionI} that radially excited hadrons do not exist: using our extended schematic model in which diquarks are building blocks on equal footing with quarks, we reclassified the entire meson spectrum and found that all mesons that had been believed to be radially excited quark-antiquark states are actually orbitally excited diquark-antidiquark states.
-We then turned to the baryon spectrum and observed that the only baryons formerly believed to be radially excited are actually made of two diquarks and an antiquark with orbital excitations and no radial excitations.
-Therefore, we were led to the conclusion that there are no radial excitations in the hadron spectrum.
-This constitutes our first law:
+Using this model, we first reclassified the meson spectrum into quark-antiquark and diquark-antidiquark states.
+The result inferred from this model was that all mesons that had been believed to be radially excited quark-antiquark states are actually orbitally excited diquark-antidiquark states; no radial quantum number appeared in the classification of mesons.
+We then turned to the baryon spectrum and noted that the only baryons formerly believed to be radially excited -- namely the Roper resonances -- are actually made of two diquarks and an antiquark with orbital excitations.
+Hence, we observed that there was no radial quantum number in the classification of baryons either.
+Therefore, we were led to the conclusion that there are no radial excitations in the entire hadron spectrum.
+The result applies to all hadrons, including those that were previously considered "exotic" as they are part and parcel of the model as diquark antidiquark states and are no longer exotic.
+The results also apply equally to the light and heavy hadron spectrum, thus providing a unified picture for the full hadronic spectrum.
+The recent discovery by the BELLE collaboration of the two heavy mesons $Z_b(10610)$ and $Z_b(10650)$, which were anticipated in our extended classification as diquark antidiquark states (table 3b of \cite{companionI}; also see \cite{Karliner:2008rc}) appears to be a manifestation of our classification.